suvradip/dev_centre_docs/exporting-charts/using-fusionexport/overview.md

 ![FusionExport Architecture Diagram]({% site.baseurl %}/images/fusionexport-architecture-diagram.png)

-> **To interact with FusionExport, you can either go for simple CLI or use the language of your choice.**
+> **To interact with FusionExport, you can either go for simple CLI or use the language of your choice or simply using the FusionCharts library.**

-> If you're using the CLI, choose between FusionExport Desktop (local export) or, FusionExport Web Service (remote export) based on your requirement.

-> If you're using any of the 6 available language SDKs, use FusionExport Desktop (local export) to export your charts & dashboards.
-SDKs are available for Node.js, Java, C#, PHP, Python and Golang.

-__For the processing site, you can choose between remote and local.__
-To process export activities locally, install FusionExport Desktop which talks to the client-interface via a socket connection.
-FusionExport Desktop also comes with a GUI that lets you monitor ongoing operations.
-FusionExport Web Service is our remote export engine that communicates with your interface through HTTP connections.
+> For the server side, choose between FusionExport Service or FusionExport Desktop and for the client side, you can choose the CLI, 6 SDKs or just the FusionCharts library.